m-bock/purescript-vectors/README.md

 ## Design decisions

 ### Fixed sizes
-Commonly used Vectors are defined in separate fixed sized types.
-Currently for (2D and 3D vectors)
+Vectors are defined in separate fixed sized types.
+Currently for 2D and 3D vectors.

 If you need an implementation that is polymorphic on the size of the vectors, you can check out the [fast-vect](https://pursuit.purescript.org/packages/purescript-fast-vect) package.